 Classic Tech has an exceptionally diverse range of internet packages for moderate to high bandwidth seekers.
 The company now starts its residential package with 225 Mbps (without TV) for Rs 11,988 annually.
 For the TV, the same package Silver Tachyon TV+ costs Rs 13,200 annually, and Rs 3,300 for three months.
 The other 275 Mbps package gets two IPTV subscriptions and comes for Rs 15,558 annually.
 These packages are for normal to moderate internet users.

-For high bandwidth customers, there are 325 Mbps and 625 Mbps packages that come for Rs 17,988 and Rs 29,388 respectively and both come with 3 TV services as well.
-To get either of these packages, you can send an online application here.
+For high bandwidth customers, there are 325 Mbps and 625 Mbps packages that come for Rs 17,988 and Rs 29,388 respectively.
+Both come with 3 TV services as well.
+To subscribe to either of these packages, you need to submit a form to Classic Tech on its official website.

 We have ranked Subisu 3rd for its low-key presence in the most breathtaking time for the internet in Nepal but we are not being judgmental about its offering.
 Subisu still packs the punch with its very reliable fiber broadband internet that comes along with Clear TV.
 Let’s get to its packages and price.